Purkinje cell

 Purkinje cells or Purkinje neurons, named for Czech physiologist Jan Evangelista Purkyně who identified them in 1837, are a unique type of prominent, large neuron located in the cerebellar cortex of the brain.
 With their flask-shaped cell bodies, many branching dendrites, and a single long axon, these cells are essential for controlling motor activity.
-Purkinje cells mainly release GABA (gamma-aminobutyric acid) neurotransmitter, which inhibits some neurons to reduce nerve impulse transmission.
+Purkinje cells mainly release GABA (gamma-aminobutyric acid), a neurotransmitter which inhibits some neurons to reduce nerve impulse transmission.
 Purkinje cells efficiently control and coordinate the body's motor motions through these inhibitory actions.